NERSC/spack-infrastructure/docs/spack_training.rst

 large tarballs.
 It is a good idea to store tarballs on the filesystem once and then let Spack use them for any Spack builds.
 You should have one location where tarballs.
 Let's run the following command:

-..
-COMMENT Maybe we should add, "It is a good idea if you have lots of disc space, ..."

 .. code-block:: console

     (spack-pyenv) elvis@login34> spack mirror create -d $CI_PROJECT_DIR/spack_mirror -a